 UNC Charlotte is currently seeking accreditation for their new Athletic Training program and is not accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The institution will be submitting a self-study to begin the accreditation process on July 1, 2020.
 Submission of the self-study and completion of a site visit does not guarantee that the program will become accredited.
 Students that graduate from the program prior to accreditation WILL NOT be eligible to sit for the credentialing examination for athletic trainers and will not be eligible for licensure in most states.

 The UNC Charlotte Master of Science in Athletic Training program is a 60-hour program designed for students who want to become certified athletic trainers.
 The program is fully immersive, consisting of coursework and clinical rotations to give students the skills to become successful clinicians.
-Students will participate in 6 clinical rotations which are designed to have students learn the breadth of settings and patients athletic trainers work with.
+Students will participate in six clinical rotations which are designed to have students learn the breadth of settings and patients athletic trainers work with.
 The last rotation is a fully immersive rotation that can occur anywhere in the nation.

 Why Choose Our Program?

-Local area high schools and hospitals
+High schools and hospitals

-UNC Charlotte Athletics
+UNC Charlotte athletics

 Hands-On Learning Opportunities

-All students will participate in 6 clinical rotations.
+All students will participate in six clinical rotations.
 These clinical rotations will expose you to a variety of settings that employ athletic trainers (high schools, universities, medical facilities) and patient populations (male/female, young/college-age/adults/geriatrics), being supervised by certified athletic trainers or physicians.